1. Shipping and returns

 • Are these e-bikes and electric scooters street legal?

-General ebike regulations in the EU:
+The general regulations for ebikes in the EU:

 • Power of 250W.

-• Motor assistance restricted to 25km/h maximum
+• Engine assistance restricted to 25km/h maximum.

 • Do I need insurance?